phdata/provision-tool-templates/README.md

 ### Quickstart

 This stack is a simple stack demonstrating basic Provision tool functionality.
 If you are looking for a Tram model stack to start from, consider the Source-Product stack.

+### Functional-Role

+This stack is a portion of a stack to manage Functional Roles in your environment.

 ## CI/CD Templates